brucestull/DjangoStarter-heroku/notes/setup.md

 # Django Custom User Starter Notes

-## NOTE:
-* I've used '.' in place of '/' in some directory paths below.
-It's a style decision.
-Please use '/' or '\\' in place of '.' whenever needed in your filesystem interface.

 ### Set up Virtual Environment

 1. It is assumed pipenv has already been installed.
 One way is `pip install pipenv`.